Tom Brady shows off new Super Bowl LV 'tattoo' on Twitter

 Tampa Bay Buccaneers head coach Bruce Arians made a promise that when the team won the Super Bowl, he would get a tattoo to commemorate it.

-Now that Arians has made good on his promise, quarterback Tom Brady decided to have a little fun and "get a tattoo of his own."
+Now that Arians has made good on his promise, QB Tom Brady decided to have a little fun and "get a tattoo of his own."

 Scripps Only Content 2021